michael-hahn/frap/myapps/README.md

+### How to run vertexlabel_static:

-###Make vertexlabel_static application by running the following command:
+Make vertexlabel_static application by running the following command:

 At `graph-chi` directory, run: